ritey01/Restaurant-Reservation-App/README.md

 - In a new Terminal, type `docker-compose up` to start the MongoDB server in a Docker container
 - Connect to MongoDB using [MongoDB Compass](https://www.mongodb.com/products/compass).
 Create a database named `mongo`, a collection named `restaurants`, and load data from the [data](./data) folder into the database.

-## Understand what already exists

-The previous developer has left you some code.
-Run the React Application and Express API, and navigate through the folder structures to understand what exists and where you need to write your code.

-Make sure you understand what API requests and responses you need to create.
-In particular, pay attention to the different status codes that are specified.

-Once you have everything up and running and have familiarised yourself with the codebase, you can complete the following customer stories.

 ---